 Previously casual sellers would typically pay 13.4% transaction fee + $0.33 per order fee.

-Eligible Australia-based sellers will pay no transaction fees on eBay.com.au sales up to the annual sales limit of $25,000.
+Eligible Australia-based sellers won’t pay transaction fees on eBay.com.au up to $25,000 in sales annually.
 You may still see other charges in specific situations e.g. international selling fee if you choose to sell to buyers outside Australia.

 If your sales exceed $25,000 within a 12-month period, you’ll automatically be upgraded to a Pro Starter plan and standard transaction fees will apply. to additional sales.
 You can also choose to upgrade to a Pro plan at any time.
 Transaction fees vary based on the Pro plan selected.
 Learn more about Pro subscriptions.